Sugar Free BBQ Sauce

 • smoked paprika

-Feel free to add any additional spices!
-Red pepper would give your BBQ sauce some kick and spices like chili powder can bring some warmth and depth to the sauce.
+Feel free to add any additional spices to your sauce.
+Red pepper flakes will give your BBQ sauce a spicy kick, and spices like cayenne can bring some warmth and depth to the sauce.

 Follow these step-by-step instructions to make the best homemade BBQ sauce:

-First, soak your dates in warm water in a small dish.
-Since they’ve been dried, this helps to rehydrates and soften them.
+1. First, soak your dates in warm water in a small dish.
+Since they’ve been dried, this will rehydrate and soften them.

-Allow the BBQ sauce to cool, then transfer it to an airtight container.
-Store in the refrigerator for up to a month and use in your favorite Whole30 recipes!
+1. Let the sugar free BBQ sauce cool down, then transfer it to an airtight container.
+Store in the refrigerator for up to a month.

 Tips for Success

-These few helpful tips will keep your Whole30 BBQ sauce as yummy as can be:
+These few helpful tips will help ensure that your homemade sauce is as yummy as can be:

 • Make sure you blend the mixture thoroughly so that it’s smooth.
 You can also strain it through a fine mesh strainer to ensure you remove any chunks.